mommotti/mommotti/README.md

   </div>
 <h1>嗨 Hi there, I'm Matteo 👋</h1>

 <p>Welcome to my GitHub profile!
-I'm a technology enthusiast, often experimenting with Raspberry Pis and AI technologies.
+I'm a technology and art enthusiast, often experimenting with Raspberry Pis and AI technologies.
 Feel free to call me by any name you fancy!</p>

 <h2>🛠️ Technical Skills</h2>